GenericPirate/tmux/Contributing.md

   It would be better if commands were self-contained and did not depend on other commands and instead each worked on the grid, probably using a set of helper functions.
 A larger cleanup of copy mode is really in order.

+- Per line grid time tracking and use of it in copy mode and elsewhere?

 - ([#2354](https://github.com/tmux/tmux/issues/2354)) Copy mode styles for the word and line.